In-house vs offshore team: a founder decision guide

 Choose blended ownership when the work touches customers

 Most founders do not need a pure choice.
 Customer-facing operations often work best with blended ownership.
-The in-house person owns the standard and final judgment.
-The offshore assistant prepares the draft, checks the data, updates the system, and flags exceptions.
+The in-house manager keeps the standard and final call, while the offshore assistant prepares drafts, checks data, updates records, and flags exceptions.

 Gallup's hybrid-work research keeps pointing back to manager clarity and expectations.
-For an offshore team, clarity means the assistant can answer 3 questions without guessing: what does finished work look like, who reviews risky output, and when should I stop and ask?
+For an offshore team, clarity means the assistant can answer 3 questions without guessing: what does finished work look like, who reviews risky finished work, and when should I stop and ask?

 How to use this playbook

-In-house vs offshore team: a founder decision guide supports the same sequence used across the OutsourcedU playbooks: clarify the work, document the standard, train the remote team member, review output, and expand ownership only after quality is consistent.
-Skipping any part of that sequence usually creates avoidable rework.
+In-house vs offshore team: a founder decision guide fits the same basic path used across OutsourcedU: choose the work, write the rule, train the person, check the result, and add more only when the work is steady.
+Skipping steps usually creates cleanup work.

 FAQ